muneer78/muneer78.github.io/_posts/2024-02-25-the-americans-who-need-chaos.md

 ---
+date: 2024-02-25
+title: The Americans Who Need Chaos
-tags: politics
+tags: current-events, politics
 ---

 This is unfortunately true of most of the MAGA cult.
-They can't get enough dopamine at home or in their normal lives, so they have to ruin everyone else's life.
+They can't get enough dopamine at home or in their normal lives, so they have to ruin everyone else's personal.

 [The Americans Who Need Chaos](https://www.theatlantic.com/ideas/archive/2024/02/need-for-chaos-political-science-concept/677536/):